OLIPLICHE/e-learning-platform/README.md

 # e-learning platform BACKEND

 This project is about creating API end point using Ruby on Rails.
 The API has courses and enrolment endpoints.
-The API also has authentication and authorization for the user.........
+The API also has authentication and authorization for the user......

 ## Built With